CamelCityCalamity/musicporter/README.md

 This command does the following:

 1. Scans for files in two separate folders: "Music" and "Music Singles"
-2. Reads my smart playlists definiteions from `./config/my-playlists.yaml`
+2. Reads my smart playlists definitions from `./config/my-playlists.yaml`
 3. Also reads my static playlists stored in `./static-playlists`
 4. Performs a search/replace on all playlist paths to replace `/mnt/data/` with `storage/emulated/0`
 5. Copies all referenced MP3s and all playlists to a folder named `./output`